remix-run/remix/docs/tutorials/blog.md

 ?
 Do you want me to run `npm install`?
 Yes
 ```

-You can read more about the stacks available in [the stacks docs](/pages/stacks).
+You can read more about the stacks available in [the stacks docs][the-stacks-docs].

-We're using [the Indie stack](https://github.com/remix-run/indie-stack), which is a full application ready to deploy to [fly.io](https://fly.io).
+We're using [the Indie stack][the-indie-stack], which is a full application ready to deploy to [fly.io][fly-io].
 This includes development tools as well as production-ready authentication and persistence.
 Don't worry if you're unfamiliar with the tools used, we'll walk you through things as we go.

 <docs-info>Note, you can definitely start with "Just the basics" instead by running `npx create-remix` without the `--template` flag.
 The generated project is much more minimal that way.
 However, some bits of the tutorial will be different for you and you'll have to configure things for deployment manually.</docs-info>